Alexios567/micro-ROS.github.io/_docs/tutorials/advanced/create_new_type/index.md

 ...
 ```

-Note that in order for the micro_ros_agent to register these new types, the package with the custom types you've created above, should also be cloned to the host workspace, e.g. `~/uros_ws/src`, and compiled there as well before running the agent.
+Note that in order for the micro_ros_agent to register these new types, the package with the custom types you've created above, should also be cloned to the host workspace, e.g. `~/microros_ws/src`, and compiled there with `colcon build` as well before running the agent.
+Don't forget `source install/local_setup.bash` before `colcon build`.